-Instead in this part-1 post I just want to point out what's new (improved or fixed), and indicate what aspects apply to users only of the FR Cloud feature, and what aspects apply to users of the on-prem version as well.
+On this post I want to point out what's new (improved or fixed), and indicate what aspects apply to users only of the FR Cloud feature, and what aspects apply to users of the on-prem version as well.
 (I will also briefly explain the difference between those, for folks not aware.)

-I'll also point to info on how to update FR (if you may not do it often), and finally discuss what resources do exist about FR 9, which again I will elaborate on in part 2.
+I'll also point to info on how to update FR (if you may not do it often), and finally discuss what resources do exist about FR 9.

 1) Separating the features for on-prem vs cloud users

 Before I discuss the new features, listing what applies to FR Cloud and what to on-prem, let me first distinguish those for folks not aware of the differences.